tomjoht/simplifying-complexity/_docs/discoverability-through-metadata.md

 (To read more about chunking, see my earlier post on this: [The importance of chunking for sorting](http://idratherbewriting.com/2011/04/18/the-importance-of-chunking-for-sorting).)

-If your goal is to manipulate content in a variety of nimble ways, pulling out bits and pieces to fit a specific user context at a specific time, you need to not only tag your content with the right metadata to surface such content, you need to chunk your content in granular ways so that it can be extracted and delivered to the right user context.
+If your goal is to manipulate content in a variety of nimble ways, pulling out bits and pieces to fit a specific user context at a specific time, you need to not only tag your content with the right metadata to surface such content, you must chunk your content in granular ways so that it can be extracted and delivered to the right user context.
 This leads us to probably the most recent application of this idea &mdash; chatbot design and digital assistants.

 ## Chatbots and decoupled information

 Today there's a lot of [excitement](http://www.tccamp.org/2017/11/chatbot-workshop-tccamp-2018/) (and [controversy](https://everypageispageone.com/2018/01/30/chatbots-are-not-the-future-of-technical-communication/)) around chatbots.
 A chatbot provides an automated response to a message the user submits.
-You ask the chatbot a question, and it magically returns the right information.
+You ask the chatbot a question, and it magically returns the right information (or tells you it doesn't understand).

 To try out a chatbot, check out Verizon's "digital assistant" on their [Contact page](https://www.verizonwireless.com/support/contact-us/).
-Ask a question such as "how do i order a sim card"? and you get a response.
+Ask a question such as "How do I order a sim card"? and you get a response.
 In the following screenshots, my questions appear in blue, the chatbot's responses in black.

 <a class="noExtIcon" href="https://www.verizonwireless.com/support/contact-us/"><img class="small" src="images/verizondigitalassistant1.png"></a>

-Or "how do i activate my phone":
+Or "How do I activate my phone":

 <a class="noExtIcon" href="https://www.verizonwireless.com/support/contact-us/"><img class="small" src="images/verizondigitalassistant2.png"></a>

-Or even something specific to your account, such as "am I eligible to upgrade"?
+Or even something specific to your account, such as "Am I eligible to upgrade"?

 <a class="noExtIcon" href="https://www.verizonwireless.com/support/contact-us/"><img class="small" src="images/verizonchatbot.png"></a>